gordonfreemanfree/SnarkyNet-MNIST-Digits/README.md

 for the classifications but it is lacking the exp implementation.

 The following needs to be resolved:
- - Determine a method to perform the conversion from a positive or negative float to a Field-like representation that can be used in the circuit math.
  - Implement Softmax activation function for the Field-like representation